What makes a good PERSONAL TRAINER?

 #1 Knowledge & Reasoning:

-A good personal trainer should be knowledgeable on concepts like kinesiology, musculoskeletal anatomy, fitness testing, health screening, nutrition, supplementation, first aid etc. We have to ask questions, request references, enquire about certifications and try probing from all angles.
-In most cases, good trainers will post educational articles/ blogs on social media or may upload the same on their website.
-It is not mandatory to have a certified trainer but a certification certainly adds to our trust in the trainer.
-A good trainer can distinguish science from myths.
-They should be able to demonstrate exercises, point out targeted muscles and share reasons for doing a particular exercise.
-In short, a good trainer should have both, theoretical and practical knowledge with scientific reasoning.
+Good personal trainers are knowledgeable.
+They thoroughly understand kinesiology, musculoskeletal anatomy, fitness testing, health screening, nutrition, supplementation and first aid.
+We must ask questions to our trainers, request references, enquire about their certifications and try probing from all angles to check their knowledge and reasoning.
+In most cases, good trainers will post educational articles/ blogs on social media or upload the same on their website.
+It is not mandatory to have a certified trainer, but it certainly adds to our trust in the trainer.
+Good personal trainers can distinguish science from myths, demonstrate exercises, point out targeted muscles, and share reasons for doing a particular exercise.
+In short, good trainers have both theoretical and practical knowledge with scientific reasoning.
+Thus, knowledge and reasoning make it to the first place of - what makes a good personal trainer?

 #2 Punctuality & Honesty:

-Punctuality and honesty should be the basis of a trainer – client relationship.
-A good trainer will never skip training sessions, will never be late and will never give excuses.
-Just like any other contract, the trainer – client relationship is also based on reasonable trust, confidentiality and honesty.
-Honest trainers will never lie and will immediately confess if they do not know something.
+Punctuality and honesty should be the basis of a trainer and client relationship.
+Good trainers never skip training sessions, are never late and never give excuses for anything.
+Like any other contract, trust, confidentiality, and honesty form the basis of the trainer and client relationship.
+Honest trainers will never lie and will at once confess if they do not know something.
 Next step, they will research the topic and get back without a follow-up.
+Thus, punctuality and honesty make it to the second place of - what makes a good personal trainer?

 Bad trainers get frustrated with questions.
-A good trainer will provoke us to think in the right direction and will be very open to a discussion.
+On the other hand, good trainers will provoke us to think in the right direction and be incredibly open to a discussion.
 Good trainers will educate their clients and will be delighted to answer questions.
+Thus, never getting tired of answering questions makes it to the third place of - what makes a good personal trainer?

-A good personal trainer should act as a mentor, motivator and guide.
-They should be the one prescribing the exercises and not the client.
-The client should feel like looking up to the trainer as a coach.
-An excellent trainer is the one who - makes us push the last rep, ensures progress in every workout, motivates us to reach our maximum potential and guides us on the scientific path to achieve something that we could not even dream of.
+Good personal trainers function as mentors, motivators, and guides.
+They are the ones prescribing the exercises and not the client.
+The client should want to treat the trainer as a coach.
+An excellent trainer is the one who - makes us push the last rep, ensures progress in every workout, motivates us to reach our maximum potential and guides us on the scientific path to achieve something of which we could not even dream.
+Thus, being a mentor, motivator, and guide makes it to the fifth place of - what makes a good personal trainer?

-It may not be mandatory but recommended to have a personal trainer who is certified from a reputed institute.
+It may not be mandatory but recommended to have a personal trainer certified by a reputed institute.

 Stay away from fitness trainers who use unscientific words to answer questions.